hamza-0909/LoanPredictionwebapp/README.md

 # Loan Prediction Project

 This project implements a machine learning model for loan prediction, with a complete pipeline from data processing to deployment.
-The application uses FastAPI for the backend API and Streamlit for the frontend interface.
+The application uses FastAPI for the backend API and HTML CSS JS for the frontend interface.

 ## Project Structure